 Lone parent families, over 80% of whom are led by women, are often at a disadvantage economically.
 With housing costs so high and women's incomes typically lower than men's, children in lone parent families may live in poorer quality housing and have less access to enrichment programs than their counterparts in two-income households.
-Thirteen percent of all families within CHA 4 are lone parent families, the second lowest amongst the CHAs and lower as compared to Vancouver (16.2%) and BC (15.1%), respectively.
+Of all the CHAs in Vancouver, CHA 1 is home the smallest percentage of lone parent families (11.3% of all census families).